How Much Compensation Can I Claim For An Ear Injury?

 Ear injuries at work can be caused by a variety of different factors, from an accident at work to prolonged exposure to loud noises.
 If you have any of the following ear injury symptoms in the workplace, you may be able to claim compensation.
 People who have worked in noisy environments in the past or for long periods of time may also notice these symptoms as part of overall hearing loss;

 - General loss of hearing resulting in things such as having to turn the TV, radio or other devices up to louder settings as before.

 - Problems hearing people correctly during conversations.

-- Trouble focusing on a voice or noisy environments.
+- Trouble focusing on voices or noisy environments.

 - Tinnitus, resulting in ringing, buzzing or whistling sounds.

-Accidents which can cause ear injury symptoms in the workplace include; cuts and lacerations, head trauma, prolonged exposure to loud noises, and certain drugs.
+Accidents that can cause ear injury symptoms in the workplace include; cuts and lacerations, head trauma, prolonged exposure to loud noises, and certain drugs.

 - Feelings of vertigo, being unsteady, disoriented or woozy.
 These can lead to Clumsiness, stumbling or even falling over.